The Canadian Record

-The Canadian Record was a weekly newspaper of Canadian, Texas.
+The Canadian Record was a weekly newspaper of Canadian, Texas, first published in 1893.

 History

-The publication began around 1890, and the newspaper cites 1893 as its beginning date.

-In 1948, Ben Ezzell acquired the newspaper.
+Ben Ezzell acquired the newspaper in 1948.
 He opposed the Vietnam War and supported the Civil rights movement.
-Circa 1993 Ezzell's daughter, Laurie Ezzell Brown, took control of the newspaper after Ben Ezzell died.
-In 2023, Brown, citing stress from the constant work, decided to put the publication up for sale and to end making print copies.
-Publication itself had ceased.
-It was the final print newspaper in Canadian.
-The paper's last days are depicted in the documentary film For The Record.
+Following Ezzell's death in 1993, his daughter Laurie Ezzell Brown took control of the newspaper.

+After decades in the business, and citing stress from the constant workload, Brown ceased print production in 2023.
+As the final print newspaper in Canadian, the paper's last days are depicted in the documentary film For the Record.

-In 2023, Brown was inducted into the Texas Newspaper Hall of Fame.
+Brown was inducted into the Texas Newspaper Hall of Fame in 2025.